 Growing your cosmetic surgery business doesn’t only happen online.
 Hosting events, attending public festivals or workshops, and being present at other spaces where potential clients spend time is the perfect way to get face time, make a personal connection, and let people know who you are and what you do.
 Making these connections is a great way to bring new business through your doors.

 Your cosmetic surgery practice should focus on accommodating as many potential clients as you can.
 This will probably mean extending your office hours past the typical 9 to 5 schedule.
 Cosmetic surgery, especially non-surgical procedures, are mildly invasive or not invasive at all and are more accessible to a wider array of clients.
 To get more business through your door, your doors need to be open to patients and clients who can’t come to your offices in the middle of the day.

 8. Prioritize Referrals

-Word of mouth referrals are an excellent way to organically build your client base.
+Word-of-mouth referrals are an excellent way to organically build your client base.
 First-time patients are more likely to make an appointment if you offer a discount on your services based on a referral from a friend.
 Once you can get new patients through the door and show them the service and quality of care you provide, chances are, you’ve already locked in a new client.

 9. Create Loyalty Programs

 Growing your cosmetic surgery practice doesn’t only mean adding new clients to your roster.
 You want to continue to focus on current clients as well, and creating a loyalty program is a great way to show them that you appreciate their business.
-By creating a loyalty program for your existing patients, you’ll incentivize them to share their positive experience with you—and come back for more services.
+By creating a loyalty program for your existing patients, you’ll incentivize them to share their positive experiences with you—and come back for more services.